starvagrant/toh/toh.markdown/civil_wars_and_hosptial_beds.md

 “Maybe it's a study you're not supposed to know about.”

-“Military bioweapons research in a state university?
+“Military bio-weapons research in a state university?
 I think not doctor.”

 “What do you want from me?”